Gastropub-inspired elegant burger perfect for a classy cookout!

 Guaranteed this Cab and Blue Burger will be the most decadently elegant burger you’ve ever had.
 It’s loaded with cheese, four kinds to be precise.
 It’s topped with Cabernet caramelized onions and wrapped in bacon!
 And, it’s perfectly paired with CK Mondavi and Family Wines.
-Perfect for Easy Entertaining during your next cookout.
+A great choice for Easy Entertaining during your next cookout.
 Get ready for foodie nirvana!

-A decadent burger and a rich Cabernet Sauvignon is bound to make your next cookout a classy affair.
+A decadent burger and a rich Cabernet Sauvignon are bound to make your next cookout a classy affair.
 You’ll feel like you’re at your favorite neighborhood gastropub but in the comfort of home.

 The Gastropub Phenomenon.

 Gastropub burgers are a thing of beauty!
 High quality, ultra beefy, thick patties topped with elevated ingredients like Roquefort and Gruyere, bacon jam, or tomato confit.
 Not your typical backyard fare, they fuel Instagram posts and make every foodie swoon.
 These burgers are just as refined as dining on a prime steak.
 Pair with a bottle of rich red wine and you have a menu sure to impress even the most hipster of your friends.